DavisPL/lhs/README.md

 Before you begin, ensure you have the following installed:

 - **Rust Nightly**: LHS requires Rust's nightly to utilize the `rustc_private` library.
+- **z3**: You must install z3 on your system and ensure the Rust z3 API can be accessed.

 ### Installing `rustc`